dubemdaniel/Javascript-Variables-TW/README.md

 Variable names are not to start with a number
-They can start with letters, underscore, and some symbols Let the variable name be related to the kind of item been stored
+They can start with letters, underscore, and some symbols Let the variable name be related to the kind of item been stored functions can also be stored in a variable